s-ol/mmm/root/articles/mmmfs/evaluation/text$markdown+sidenotes.md

 Application of *converts* could then be scoped to their fileders' subtrees, such that for any facet only the *converts* stored in the chain of its parents upwards are considered.
 This way, *converts* can be added locally if they only make sense within a given context.
-Additionally it could be made possible to use this mechanism to locally override *converts* inherited from further up in the tree, for example to specialize types based on their context in the system.
+Additionally, it could be made possible to use this mechanism to locally override *converts* inherited from further up in the tree, for example, to specialize types based on their context in the system.

 <mmm-embed wrap="marginnote" path="../references/alternatives-to-trees">See also </mmm-embed>
 The biggest downside to this approach would be that it  presents another pressure factor for, while also reinforcing, the hierarchical organization of data, thereby exacerbating the limits of hierarchical structures.

-### 6.2.2 code outside of the system
+### 7.2.2&emsp;code outside of the system
-At the moment, a large part of the mmmfs codebase is still separate from the content, and developed outside of mmmfs itself.
+At the moment, a large part of the mmmfs codebase is still separate from the content and developed outside of mmmfs itself.
 This is a result of the development process of mmmfs and was necessary to start the project as the filesystem itself matured, but has now become a limitation of the user experience: potential users of mmmfs would generally start by becoming familiar with the operation of mmmfs from within the system, as this is the expected (and designated)